Geordous-Huxwell/Web3-A2-node-API/README.md

 WHEN
     user navigates to <a href='https://cake-elite-terrier.glitch.me/movies/9'>
 THEN
-    a message will be displayed: ""No movie found matching ID 9""
+    a message will be displayed: "No movie found matching ID 9"

 GIVEN
     user is logged in